spdx/spdx-3-model/model/Software/Classes/File.md

 Refers to any object that stores content on a computer.
 The type of content can optionally be provided in the contentType property.

+If the file reference a directory, then the file represents the directory and all content stored in that directory.

 ## Metadata

 - name: File